DND-DRDC-RDDC/OS_PyCoMod/README.md

 m6 = vec_sir()
 ```

-If we plot the output, we can the effect of the limited degree of mixing between cohorts.
+If we plot the output, we can see the effect of the limited degree of mixing between cohorts.

 ![image](https://user-images.githubusercontent.com/86741975/126808083-e8e14f63-fb70-4954-b5c4-a2ae71675b49.png)